 Do you dream of teaching the next generation?
-Are you passionate about making a difference and helping everyone reach their potential, our accelerated Primary Education Studies degree is for you.
-Based in Cambridge or Chelmsford, our course will prepare you to join teacher training in just 2 years, instead of the traditional 3 year degree.
+If you’re passionate about making a difference and helping children reach their potential, our accelerated Primary Education Studies degree is for you.
+Based in Cambridge or Chelmsford, our course will prepare you to join teacher training in just two years.

 This 2 year accelerated degree is designed to be the first step towards a rewarding career in education, and possibly becoming a primary school teacher.
 With a balance of theory and reflection on current practice, you’ll graduate with a thorough understanding of education history, policy and current professional practice in the primary school classroom in areas such as developing children’s mathematical and literacy skills, the wider curriculum subjects, lesson planning, and classroom management.